nwalshgit/WestboroughGeneralLaws/General Bylaws.md

 provision thereof, nor shall it invalidate any permit, approval or determination which previously has been issued.
 (ATM 2008)

-## ARTICLE 33 – PLASTIC BAG REDUCTION
+## ARTICLE 33 – PLASTIC REDUCTION
-This bylaw shall be known as the Plastic Bag Reduction Bylaw.
+This bylaw shall be known as the Plastic Reduction Bylaw.

 ### SECTION 1 PURPOSE AND INTENT
-The production and use of thin-film single-use plastic checkout bags have significant impacts on the environment, including, but not limited to contributing to the potential death of aquatic and land animals through ingestion and entanglement; contributing to pollution of the natural environment;
+The production and use of single-use plastics have significant impacts on the environment, including, but not limited to contributing to the potential death of aquatic and land animals through ingestion and entanglement; contributing to pollution of the natural environment;
 creating a burden to solid waste collection and recycling facilities; clogging storm drainage systems; and requiring the use of millions of barrels of crude oil nationally for their manufacture.
-The purpose of this bylaw is to protect the Town’s unique natural beauty and its water and natural resources by eliminating single-use plastic checkout bags that are distributed in the Town of Westborough and to promote the use of reusable bags.
+The purpose of this bylaw is to protect the Town’s unique natural beauty and its water and natural resources by eliminating single-use plastics that are distributed in the Town of Westborough and to promote the use of reusable bags.

 ### SECTION 2 DEFINITIONS